How to Celebrate Valentine’s Day in Cornwall

 You can easily find traditional Valentine’s Day presents here in Cornwall, but with a local twist.
 Pick up a bottle of Camel Valley sparkling wine or a bouquet of beautiful flowers from Zennor Wild in Penzance.
 Add a box of chocolates from Trenance and you have the Holy Trinity of Valentine’s Day gifts, Cornish-style.

-We’re lucky to have so many talented jewellers in Cornwall: walk down the main shopping street in any town and you’ll come across a wonderful choice of exquisite artisan jewellery: look out for sea glass designs for a real Cornish feel.
+We are lucky to have so many talented jewellers in Cornwall: walk down the main shopping street in any town and you will come across a wonderful choice of exquisite artisan jewellery: look out for sea glass designs for a real Cornish feel.
 Choose an artwork or print of a place in Cornwall that means something to you, or indulge yourself in some luxurious local beauty products from a brand like the Cornish Seaweed Bath Company.

 Romantic meals for Valentine’s Day

-You’ll be spoilt for choice when it comes to romantic restaurants in Cornwall, especially if you’re staying in one of our foodie hotspots like St Ives, Padstow or Porthleven.
+You will be spoilt for choice when it comes to romantic restaurants in Cornwall, especially if you are staying in one of our foodie hotspots like St Ives or Carbis Bay.
 Reserve your table as soon as you can, especially if you want a spot with a sea view.
 Alternatively, book a tour of one of Cornwall’s excellent vineyards and wineries and sample some Cornish sparkly together.

-A romantic night in, in your Cornish holiday cottage
+A Valentine’s night in, in your Cornish holiday cottage

-The Polgoon fizz is chilling in the fridge and you’re chilling in front of the woodburner.
+The Polgoon fizz is chilling in the fridge and you are chilling in front of the woodburner.
 Do you really need to go out for Valentine’s Day?
-Our Cornwall holiday cottages are simply so comfortable and inviting that you just might prefer a cosy night in…
+Our romantic holiday cottages in Cornwall are simply so comfortable and inviting that you just might prefer a cosy night in…